arkndjl/website/content/posts/potential-prospect-breakouts.md

 To tie it all together before we get into individual player analyses \- stats are blind.
 We will use the stats to see what we cannot, and use ourselves to help the stats see what they cannot.

 In summary, we will use quantitative, qualitative, and mixed-methods lenses of analysis to identify indicators for prospect breakouts in 2026, then analyze each player according to a combination of these lens to further filter and identify breakout candidates.
+This will be an article series where, upon now establishing our criteria for indicators, we go through farm systems one-by-one to identify potential prospect breakouts within each system, and evaluate these breakouts based on a holistic overview of each prospect's profile.